Every year since the award has been presented (1992-2013), Plano

 the nation’s largest school selection and consulting firm.
 Only 16 percent of the nation's 15,571 public school districts (2,437) have been recognized for meeting the needs of families choosing schools.

-Ninety-six Plano ISD seniors earned Semifinalist standing in the 2012 National Merit Scholarship
+Eighty Plano ISD seniors earned Semifinalist standing in 2013-14 and 128 seniors earned Semifinalist standing in 2012-13 in the National Merit Scholarship

 Certificate of Achievement for Excellence in Financial

 Plano ISD has earned the highest rating of “Superior Achievement” in